How Am I Affected by the Google Storage Project?

 • Transfer ownership of university dataTransfer ownership of files/folders involving university data (especially research data) to an individual with an active affiliation at the university (e.g., a faculty or staff member) or existing Google shared drive managed by actively affiliated individuals (note that shared drives now have a 15GB storage limit).

-• Export data from your account: Use Google Takeout to export your data from U-M Google to another non-university storage solution or personal account.
+• Export data from your account: Use Google Takeout to export your data from U-M Google to another non-university storage solution or personal non-Google account.
 Refer to Getting Started With Google Takeout for instructions on using the tool.

 Account Managers